British American Tobacco: Ignoring the cancer risks of cigarettes

 As far back as 1958, BAT had information that cigarettes cause cancer.
 Three senior BAT scientists – H.R.
 Bentley, D.G.I.
 Felton, and W.W.
 Reid – travelled to the United States that year and talked to dozens of experts inside and outside of the tobacco industry.
 According to industry documents, all but one of those consulted believed a connection between cigarettes and cancer had been proved.

-Smoking bans
+Opposition to smoking bans in Islamic countries

 Industry documents from the 1970s to the late 1990s shows that tobacco companies were seriously concerned about fatwas against smoking by Muslim jurists in Muslim majority countries.
 In 1996, an internal document from British American Tobacco warned that, because of the spread of "extremist views" from fundamentalists in countries such as Afghanistan, the industry would have to "prepare to fight a hurricane".

 Nigerian lawsuit

 The Nigerian federal government filed a lawsuit against BAT and two other tobacco companies in 2007.
 Nigeria sought $42.4 billion, $34.4 billion of which the government seeks in anticipation of the future cost of treating Nigerians for tobacco-related illnesses.
 It also sought $1.04 billion as a fine for the companies' advertising and marketing campaign allegedly targeting Nigerian youth, and has asked the companies to fund an awareness campaign to educate young people about the dangers of their product.
 Several Nigerian state governments filed similar petitions.
 The government withdrew its lawsuit in February 2008.